department-of-veterans-affairs/vets-website/va-gov/pages/burials/index.md

   - image: /img/megamenu/burials-memorials-illustration.png
     heading: National Cemetery Administration Mobile Site
     url: "https://m.va.gov/"
-    description: Locate a grave, search for national cemeteries, and find benefits information and resources from your mobile phone or tablet.
+    description: Locate a grave, search for cemeteries, and find benefits information and resources from your mobile phone or tablet.
 crosslinks:
   - heading: Other VA Benefits and Services
     links: